ruizhengu/A-Test-2023-Android-GUI/Android UI Testing.md

 add_item.click();
 ```

-**Please note:** it is possible that it take some time when you launch an application.
-To avoid flakiness, you could add a waiting step by UIAutomator before all of you actions.
+**Please note:** it is possible that it takes some time when you launch an application.
+To avoid flakiness, you could add a waiting step by UIAutomator before all of your actions.

 ```java
 device.wait(Until.findObject(By.res("m.co.rh.id.a_personal_stuff:id/button_add_item")), 5000);